sssauceyK/Operating-Systems/README.md

 # Operating-Systems
-Operating systems have 3 main functions, they manage the computers resources like the CPU, memory, disk drives, printers
+Operating systems have 3 main functions,one function it does is manage the computers resources like the CPU, memory, disk drives, printers